computer-reinvention/ChainFactory/README.md

 Remember that this is just an overview - experiment with the examples to discover more possibilities!

 ## Getting Help
-- Check the examples folder for more patterns
+- Check the examples folder for common patterns
-- Use the built-in validation to catch errors early
 - Break complex chains into smaller, reusable pieces
-- Ping me directly on email: garkotipankaj@gmail.com
+- Ping me directly on email: garkotipankaj [at] gmail.com